-If an employee comes to you and wants to raise a formal grievance, the first step you should take is to familiarise yourself with your practice's grievance procedure.
+If an employee wants to raise a formal grievance, the first step you should take is to familiarise yourself with your practice's grievance procedure.
 Get to know the time limits for addressing grievances, and the protocol for responding to particular issues, such as bullying.

 Beginning the process